TargetProcess/taucharts-docs/datasource/README.md

 ##Data source

-You can think of TauCharts API as a mapping between data variable set (data dimensions) and visual encoding parameters (X, Y, color and size).
+You can think of Taucharts API as a mapping between data variable set (data dimensions) and visual encoding parameters (X, Y, color and size).

 ```javascript
 var plot = new tauCharts.Chart({